UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 400px
 :name: islands_bar

-Bar plot of all Earth's landmasses' size with squished labels.
+Bar plot of Earth's landmass sizes.
+The plot is too wide with the default settings.
 :::

 Alright, not bad!
 The plot in {numref}`islands_bar` is